jimenezjose/Arduino_Speedometer/README.md

     control.

 ### Implementation details:
-      The light intensity of the black wheel has a standard  deviation close to 0.0.
+      The light intensity of the black wheel has a standard  deviation 1.0.
 Although, I am
     calculating for the standard deviation of the wheels data, I noted that it may not always be
     necessary.
 Hence for the symbolic constant SIGNIFICANT_SCORE = 0 in the code.
 Of course if
     necessary, under noisy conditions the SIGNIFICANT_SCORE value should be increased.